growr-xyz/growr-documentation/specification/2-3-user-setup.md

 1. A registered user reviews the list of users in the Lending portal.
 2. The user configures a new user.
-3. The portal routes the request to Growr Organization service.
+3. The portal routes the request to the Growr Organization service.
-4. Growr Organization service sends a request to Growr User service to create a new user related to the organization.
+4. Growr Organization service sends a request to the Growr User service to create a new user related to the organization.
-5. Growr User service creates a new record record in Users collection.
+5. Growr User service creates a new record in the Users collection.
 6. Response message.
-7. Growr Organization service sends an invitation email with link to the Lending portal and (optional) OTP code.
+7. Growr Organization service sends an invitation email with a link to the Lending portal and (optional) OTP code.

 ### User registration

 <a name="ref-2-3-ur"></a>

-Currently, Growr User service supports 3 types of registration:
+Currently, the Growr User service supports 3 types of registration:

-- Social account (Google, Facebook): applicable to users with type _Originator admin_ and _Investor_
+- Social account (Google, Facebook): applicable to users with the type _Originator admin_ and _Investor_
-- Email + password: applicable to users with type _Originator admin_ and _Investor_
+- Email + password: applicable to users with the type _Originator admin_ and _Investor_
-- Phone (USSD): applicable to users with type _Originator agent_ and _Borrower_
+- Phone (USSD): applicable to users with the type _Originator agent_ and _Borrower_

-### User registration with Social account
+### User registration with a social account

-Prerequisite: User has received an invitation email.
+Prerequisite: The user has received an invitation email.

 ```mermaid
 sequenceDiagram